 Through the end of 2019, the ITC allows homeowners and businesses to take a 30% percent tax credit for the cost of solar systems on their properties.
 This is a one-time tax credit that you receive the first year you own your solar system, and there is no cap on the amount.
 In addition, the IRS determined that residential solar owners may also claim the ITC for the cost of battery storage if the battery is charged entirely from the solar.
 This includes installing a battery system at the same time as solar panels as well as adding storage to an existing solar array.
 If you are unable to use the entire tax credit in one tax year, you can use the remaining amount in subsequent years.

 Consumers should be aware that the IRS has not provided clear guidance on the tax credit for residential solar projects that begin but are not completed in 2019.
 Earlier this year, the IRS clarified the definition of “commence construction” for claiming the credit for commercial solar systems.
-According to the Solar Energy Industry Association, businesses must show that “physical work of a significant nature” has started, or by “paying or incurring five percent or more of the total cost” of the system in 2019.
-Unfortunately, the IRS has not yet made a similar ruling for residential projects, so it remains uncertain how they will deal with home solar systems that are not finished in a given year.
-(For this, as with any tax matter, it’s best to consult with an accountant for advice.)
+According to the Solar Energy Industry Association (SEIA), businesses must show that “physical work of a significant nature” has started, or by “paying or incurring five percent or more of the total cost” of the system in 2019.
+However, according to SEIA, residential installations must be completed (the IRS code says “placed in service”) before being eligible to claim the credit.
+For this, as with any tax matter, it’s best to consult with an accountant for advice.

 The ITC is a good example of how a well-planned tax incentive can jump start a key clean energy market.
 It has boosted economic growth and local jobs while promoting energy choice and independence for millions of Americans.
 If you are planning on installing solar (and storage) on your home and/or business, now is the time!